 When the Hamman Lumber Company filed a plat for Encanto Vista in 1943, they knew they wouldn’t be able to build until after the war due to restrictions on “non-essential” housing.
 Nevertheless, the property was an attractive tract that promised success in the postwar period.

-To the south lay the upscale Palmcroft and Encanto subdivisions and to the west lay Encanto Park, a city park acquired from Dorris in 1937.
+To the south, is the upscale Palmcroft and Encanto subdivisions.
+And, to the west is Encanto Park, a city park acquired from Dorris in 1937.
 The 100-acre Encanto Park featured an island lagoon, lush vegetation, a clubhouse, and two golf courses (Weight, March 3, 2003), one of which bordered the Encanto Vista site.
 The high tone of the Encanto neighborhood and the park amenities would prove enticing to home buyers.

 Ready For Construction

 Since it was already platted in 1943, Encanto Vista was ready for construction when restrictions were lifted at the end of the war.
 Construction commenced immediately with the first homes completed in 1946.
 By 1949, seventy-two percent of the lots were built out with another fifteen percent holding building permits.

 The subdivision was nearly complete by 1951 with a few later houses constructed between 1958 and 1959.
 Among the more than fifty builders who constructed homes in the district were Alfred Anderson, Del Webb, Sam Hoffman, and Clarence Crittenden.
 Many of the houses were architect-designed.
 Among those who contributed to Encanto Vista were Peter Hauskens, David Shoulder, and Frederick P. Weaver.

 Horseshoe Patterned Streets